Ellis-Robinson/book-club-app/README.md

     *If the user is not logged in:*

-        - There is a flashing call to action in the center of the screen which takes the user to the sign up page.
+        - There is a flashing call to action in the centre of the screen which takes the user to the sign up page.

         - Below the CTA there is a search bar which takes an input.